Postdoctoral Psychology Fellowship in Trauma Treatment and Healthcare Delivery (TTHD)

 The first year of the Fellowship is also dedicated to the development of broad, foundational knowledge of clinical operations, program evaluation, and process improvement.
 Fellows will explore research and practice related to these areas through participation in a curriculum involving readings and didactic presentations.
 Additionally, Fellows will gain exposure to the development, implementation, and sustainment of military behavioral health programs within the Department of Behavioral Medicine.
 This will be accomplished by the Fellow participating in a rotation focused on program development and improvement.
 During the first year, rotation duties will primarily focus on observing and assisting clinic leadership with these tasks.
 Fellows will also be expected to begin to integrate knowledge and skills gained from readings, didactics, and trainings into their work assisting with various process improvement projects.

 Active Duty psychologists participate via the Long Term Health Education and Training (LTHET) program.
 A good fit is desired between the selected candidate and Fellowship program.
 Successful TTHD Fellows have a high degree of professional awareness and maturity.
-Flexibility, autonomy and strong interpersonal skills are also viewed as important, as are clinical and research preparation and professional objectives.
+Flexibility, autonomy, and strong interpersonal skills are also viewed as important, as are clinical and research preparation and professional objectives.
 Candidates are asked to submit written materials including a letter of interest, curriculum vitae, de-identified clinic report sample, two letters of recommendation, and most recent Officer Evaluation Report.
 Candidates then are asked to participate in telephone interviews with TTHD faculty.
-Memos describing the fit of each candidate are completed by the Fellowship Director and returned to the National Training Coordinator for final selection.
+Memos describing the fit of each candidate are completed by the Fellowship Director and submitted for consideration by the LTHET selection board.

 The United States government is a non-discriminatory, affirmative action employer.
 Federal law prohibits discrimination based on age, sex, race, creed, color, religion, handicap or national origin.

-The Postdoctoral Psychology Fellowship in Trauma Treatment and Healthcare Delivery is not currently APA-accredited but is currently working towards that end.
+The Clinical Psychology Fellowship in Trauma Treatment and Healthcare Delivery is accredited, on contingency, through the American Psychological Association.
 For information concerning the accreditation status of this program, please contact the Commission on Accreditation of the American Psychological Association: Telephone 202-336-5979, at the American Psychological Association, 750 First Street, N. E., Washington, DC.
 20002-4242; email APAAccred@apa.org.